CoalaWeb/coalaweb-docs/docs/joomla/extensions/sociallinks/guide.md

 ![Figure-30a](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/social-links/cw-slinks-config-count2.png "Figure-30a"){.coalaweb-docs}

-The next group of options are **what to check** which give you option to choose which social networks to check so if you only plan to display a **Facebook** and **Google** button you could just turn those two on.
+The next group of options are **what to check** which give you option to choose which social networks to check so if you only plan to display a **Facebook** button you could just turn those two on.
 Keep in mind the counts are independent of the displayed buttons in the front end so you could display no buttons and turn on the counts here to monitor from the Social Links control panel what your page counts are. *\[Figure-30b\]*

 ![Figure-30b](https://d1tgoab1lhw0tx.cloudfront.net/images/docs/joomla-extensions/social-links/cw-slinks-config-count3.png "Figure-30b"){.coalaweb-docs}